 Second, recent real-world deployments of delicensed 6 GHz spectrum have demonstrated substantial benefits to connectivity, economic growth, and digital inclusion through advanced Wi-Fi and fixed wireless access services.
 These outcomes highlight the importance of preserving the band for delicensed and hybrid use, maximizing public benefit and supporting innovation across multiple sectors.

 Third, incumbent users such as satellite and fixed services require robust protection and coexistence frameworks, which cannot be assured until comprehensive pilot trials and technical evaluations are completed.
-Auctioning the spectrum without these safeguards in place risks harmful interference, deployment delays, and regulatory disputes.
+Auctioning the spectrum without these safeguards in place risks harmful interference to existing services, deployment delays, and regulatory disputes.

 In summary, IEEE 802 LMSC recommends deferring any auction of the upper 6 GHz band until at least after World Radio Conference (WRC) 2027, after all necessary technical studies, coexistence trials, and economic impact assessments have been completed, and international harmonization has been achieved.
 This approach will ensure the long-term value, efficiency, and public benefit of this vital spectrum resource.